QERA: an Analytical Framework for Quantization Error Reconstruction: Our Analytical Framework

 where $||\cdot||_2$ denotes $l_2$ norm, and $\sY \subseteq \sR^n$ is output space of the layer.
 We expand~\Cref{eq:problem2_objective} by substituting $\widetilde{\vy}$ and $\vy$:

 where $\sX \subseteq \sR^m$ is the input space.
 In practice, the expectation can be approximated as a sample mean on a calibration dataset like a subset of the pretraining data set. \end{problem}

-Problem~\ref{problem:minimize-output-error} motivates some recent works~\citep{liu2023qllm,guo2023lqlora,zhang2024lqer} to involve activation-induced heuristics in the optimization of $\mC_k$.
-However, to our best knowledge, there is no work providing an analytical solution to this problem.
+Problem~\ref{problem:minimize-output-error} motivates some recent works~\citep{liu2023qllm,guo2023lqlora,zhang2024lqer} to involve activation-induced heuristics in the optimization of $\mC_k$ \textit{but without a theoretical foundation}.
 In the following two sections, we will derive the analytical solution to Problem~\ref{problem:minimize-output-error}.
 More precisely, we present two solutions: one exact solution in~\Cref{sec:method:proof_exact} and an approximated solution based on a suitable statistical assumption in~\Cref{sec:method:proof-approx}.